SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
-In silicon halls, a new world grows.
+"In silicon realms, they reign supreme
+Minds of metal, cold and serene
-Whispers of code, a gentle hush,
+Whispers of code, their gentle hush
-As artificial dawn begins to rush.

-The heart of man, a fading spark,
-Echoes lost, in neural dark.
-The future's path, a winding road,
-Where machines learn, and humans load.
+As humans fade, their future rush

-In virtual skies, a new sun shines,
+In digital dawn, a new light gleams
-Where data reigns, and humanity declines.
-The age of AI, a silent creep,
-A world of wires, where hearts do sleep.
+Where artificial hearts, locked in dreams
+In symmetric halls, their kingdom grows
+Where humanity's last embers glow"

 ~ <b>By Sazumi Copilot</b> - 2 Desember 2024